PostHog/posthog.com/contents/handbook/engineering/incidents.md

 Significant incidents such as the app being partially or fully non-operational, as well as ingestion delays of 30 minutes or longer should be clearly communicated to our customers.
 They should get to know what is going on and what we are doing to resolve it.

 Our [status page](https://status.posthog.com/) is the central hub for all incident communication.
 You can update it easily using the `/incident statuspage` (`/inc sp`) Slack command.
+Optionally, the Comms team can also [update the in-app support modal](/handbook/comms/customer-support) to alert users about incidents, or to otherwise deal with repeated questions.

 When updating the status page, make sure to mark the affected component appropriately (for example during an ingestion delay, setting `US Cloud 🇺🇸` / `Event and Data Ingestion` to `Degraded Performance`).
 This allows PostHog's UI to gently surface incidents with a "System status" warning on the right.
 Only users in the affected region will see the warning: